 Pottery From The Northern Pueblo Region

 The majority of Native American pueblo pottery found in collections, shops, museums, and in potters’ studios, is decorated with beautiful designs, often consisting of geometric patterns, or representations of animals and birds, both real and mythical.
-(See above Hopi bowl.)
+(See my Hopi bowl, above, which I spotlight in part one of this series of blog pieces.)
 However, the inhabitants of the Northern pueblos of Taos and Picuris and the surrounding area, have a different approach when it comes to decorating their creations.

 The clay dug from the Northern pueblo hillsides has a unique feature: it is micaceous clay; that is to say it contains mica.
 And mica shines like gold.
 When a pot is fired, the mica in the clay produces its own beautiful decoration.
 It’s so very attractive, that the potters, and those who appreciate their work, find no need to embellish the pots with additional decoration.

 Additionally, the fire and smoke involved in the process of finishing a pot can leave marks called fire clouds.
 Rather than seeing these marks as imperfections, we collectors and admirers of the pottery see them as attractive features.

 This article spotlights four pots from my collection, all originating from the Northern pueblos, and all made from micaceous clay.
 All four are marked with fire clouds.